 Responsible Conduct of Research Training

-This semester the RCR program has been divided into 4 sessions.
-All sessions meet Friday at 9am.
+This semester the RCR program has been divided into 2 sessions.
+All sessions meet Tuesday at 9am.
+Registration is required.
 Topics and dates below:

 Publication and Authorship